KlajdiGashi/searchtoolproject-ir/README.md

 5. Use the GUI to open a file, search for words, and add new words as needed.

 ## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
+Contributions are welcome, If you'd like to contribute to this project, please follow these steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/new-feature`).
 3. Make your changes.